Retained Life Estate

 - You do not plan to pass on your home to family or other heirs.

 - You itemize your income tax deductions and want to save on income taxes now.

-- You want to make a significant gift to Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth and be acknowledged now.
+- You want to make a significant gift to Dartmouth Health and/or Geisel School of Medicine at Dartmouth and be acknowledged now.

 A retained life estate is an irrevocable arrangement.
-Once you deed your home to Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth, you cannot change your mind and get your ownership back.
-This requirement assures that the value of your home will go to support Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth.
+Once you deed your home to Dartmouth Health and/or Geisel School of Medicine at Dartmouth, you cannot change your mind and get your ownership back.
+This requirement assures that the value of your home will go to support Dartmouth Health and/or Geisel School of Medicine at Dartmouth.

 Give your home, second home, or farm

 Most donors create retained life estate arrangements using their home.
 It is also possible to create a retained life estate with a second home or any other structure that functions as your residence, such as a boat.
 You may also create a retained life estate with a farm, including raw farm land.

 You will be responsible for all regular expenses on your property while you live in it.
 These expenses include routine maintenance, property taxes, utility bills, and insurance.